-Public access to PMA2020 datasets will be granted in a layered approach, on a case-by-case basis, upon request.
+Public access to PMA2020 datasets is granted in a layered approach, on a case-by-case basis, upon request.
 Approval will be granted by the program country's Principal Investigator(s) and/or PMA2020's coordinating center in Baltimore.
-Following protocols guided by the Institutional Review Boards for human subjects' research at the Johns Hopkins Bloomberg School of Public Health and at country partner institutions, de-identified PMA2020 data will be made publicly available as a zipped file via email.
-PMA2020 will review all submitted requests and grant access to indicated datasets, or contact users for additional information if needed, and will share electronic copies of the data files with relevant supporting documentation.
+Following protocols guided by the Institutional Review Board for human subjects research at the Johns Hopkins Bloomberg School of Public Health and country partner institutions, de-identified data will be made available as a zipped file.
+PMA2020 will review all submitted requests and grant access to indicated datasets or contact users for additional information if needed, and will share electronic copies of the data files with relevant supporting documentation.

 When available, users will be able to the following types of survey datasets for each country and round: (1) Household and Female; (2) Service Delivery Point; (3) GPS.

 The household and individual female merged dataset is composed of:

 Household data: each household selected into the survey will have a unique identifier, and each member of the selected household will constitute one record in the dataset.
 Data obtained at the household level include information from the household roster and basic information about the household, such as ownership of livestock and durable goods, a household wealth index, as well as characteristics of the dwelling unit, including wall, floor and roof material, water sources, and sanitation facilities.

 Individual Female data: data include individual records for each eligible female identified in the household roster of selected households.
 Included are measures of education; marriage; fertility and fertility preferences; family planning access, choice, and use; quality of family planning services; exposure to family planning media messages, and water, sanitation, and hygiene related information.
 The family planning data collected are confined to those needed for FP2020 indicators.

 SDP datasets are available in countries and survey rounds where facility-based surveys are conducted.